Academy · First Tattoo

 • Don't show up on an empty stomach.
 Low blood sugar causes the lightheadedness most first-timers experience.

 • Don't bring a large entourage.
-One support person maximum, and check with the studio first — many do not allow guests in the working area at all.
+One support person at most, and check with the studio first, since many do not allow guests in the working area at all.

 • Don't haggle on price.
 Reputable artists charge what they charge.